GAchuzia/GAchuzia/README.md

 # Helloo, Grant Achuzia here! 👋
 - Studying Computer Sys.
 Engineering @ Carleton University
 - Love reading 📘, playing volley ball 🏐, and  running 👟
-- Always looking for new ways to apply my skills and knowledge to make a positive impact
+- Always looking for new ways to apply my skills and knowledge to make a positive impact!

 ---